TraFost/TraFost/README.md

 I develop full-stack applications end-to-end — designing and building RESTful APIs, creating efficient and scalable database architectures, and ensuring every product is responsive, accessible, and fine-tuned for performance, whether on web or mobile platforms.

 Performance isn’t just a bonus for me — it’s a priority.
-I focus heavily on code splitting, lazy loading, smart caching, and SEO optimization to keep applications fast, smooth, and discoverable.
+I focus heavily on code splitting, lazy loading, caching, and SEO optimization to keep applications fast, smooth, and discoverable.

 Clean code, scalable architecture, and continuous learning are at the heart of how I work.
 I collaborate closely with Agile teams, write unit tests, and stay at the forefront of new technologies — always taking the next step forward to build better.
 ```javascript